slackapi/deno-slack-sdk/README.md

 });
 ```

-`Manifest` is used to define your apps Manifest and provides Slack with the
+`Manifest` is used to define your apps
+[manifest](https://api.slack.com/automation/manifest) and provides Slack with
-information required to create it.
+the information required to manage it.

 ### Create a [trigger](https://api.slack.com/automation/triggers)